CORRIDA

 5.7 Highly Recommended Material

-– Superior quality waterproof and windproof jacket and pants.
+• High-quality waterproof and windproof jacket and trousers.

-NOTE: Confirmation of equipment can be done at the following locations:
+NOTE: Equipment confirmation can be obtained at the following locations;

 – Along the route and without prior notice